 A close minded person is similar but not the same as a small minded person.
 A small minded person is someone who gets caught up in trivial problems or concerns in life at the cost of long term happiness and success.
 An example would be a woman arguing with and obsessing over a lady who acted slightly rude to her so much that it makes her sad the rest of the day, completing forgetting that she is healthy and young, her family is alive, and she’s living in the top 1% wealthiest percentile of the world.
 Why are people close minded?
 They’re often born naive and stay ignorant about how to live life most strategically.

-The difference between and open minded and close minded person is in their willingness to adopt new concepts, ways of life, or practices.
+The difference between open minded and close minded people is in their willingness to adopt new ideas and beliefs, ways of life, or practices.
 It can be as small as trying a new Afghan cuisine to as big as living in a new country.

-Why Open Minded People Live In A Better Reality (Benefits of Open-Mindedness) & Get More Success
+Why Open Minded People Live In A Better Reality & Succeed More (Benefits of Open Mindedness)

 Another study by Stanovich & West found that open-minded thinking, the ability to evaluate objective argument quality independent of prior belief, was reliably linked to cognitive ability.